 At the time we were genetically manipulated by the Anunnaki, we had reached an evolutionary stage we today call Homo Erectus.
 Homo Erectus was a hominid that walked in an erect posture, was able to make fire, and fashion primitive tools from stones.
 His body was hairy but his facial features were closer to what we look today than they were to apes.
 Then 300,000 years ago, the Anunnaki created Adam and Eve, the first Homo Sapiens.

 How does the creation of Adam and Eve by the Anunnaki, a topic we shall address exhaustively sooner than later, exactly reconcile with biomedical science and the theory of evolution?
-Is the Biblical take really in agreement, if at all, with these fields of inquiry?
+Is the Biblical take really in agreement, if at all, with these fields